 1. Wind Energy Is Renewable & Sustainable

-Wind energy is one of the most environmentally friendly energy sources available today.
-This is based on the simple reason that wind turbines don’t create pollution when generating electricity.
+Wind energy is one of the most environmentally friendly energy sources known to man.
+This is based on the simple fact that wind turbines don’t create pollution whilst generating electricity.

 Most non-renewable energy sources need to be burnt.
 This process releases gases such as carbon dioxide (CO2) and methane (CH4) into the atmosphere.
 These gases are known to contribute to climate change.
 In contrast, wind turbines produce no greenhouse gases when generating electricity.

-We should note that both noise and visual pollution are environmental disadvantages of wind turbines.
+We should note that both noise and visual pollution are two environmental disadvantages of wind turbines.
 However, these factors don’t have a negative impact on the earth, water table or the quality of the air we breathe.

-Generating electricity from wind energy reduces the need to burn fossil fuel alternatives such as coal, oil, and gas.
-This can help to conserve dwindling supplies of the earth’s natural resources.
-As a result, they will last longer and help to support future generations.
+Generating electricity from wind energy reduces the need for us to burn fossil fuels.
+This not only reduces carbon emissions but also helps to conserve dwindling supplies of the earth’s natural resources.
+As a result, reserves of fossil fuels like coal, oil, and natural gas will last much longer.